 Covid-19 and its economic fallout have made women more vulnerable.
 They are likelier to lose their jobs than men, partly because the crisis significantly increases the burden of unpaid care, which is disproportionately carried by women.
 Women have also published less during the pandemic and about the pandemic, data shows.
 Women’s posting rates on preprint servers has slowed during the first two months of the crisis.
 When compared with March and April 2019, the number of male authors who posted on those servers has grown faster than the number of female authors in the same period in 2020.

 Besides, women account for only one third of authors who published on topics related to Covid-19.
 “Maybe that’s why we’re losing a part of the gender dimension of Covid-19, even from the research area,” said Pilar Garrido, an associate professor of medical oncology at Alcalá University near Madrid, in her online presentation.
 Garrido is chair of the ESMO Women for Oncology (W4O) committee.
-The group launched a survey last year to assess the impact of the Covid-19 crisis on work and home life for both women and men on oncology.
+The group launched a survey last year to assess the impact of the Covid-19 crisis on work and home life for professionals in the field.
 “Our special concern was also related to the potential influence on the potential career in young oncologists,” she said.

 With the crisis comes the risk of losing what little achievement we have made so far.
 We need to explore new ways of collaborating and networking, including mentorship sessions, forums at virtual congresses and roundtables in social mediaPilar Garrido